kaleidawave/ezno/checker/specification/specification.md

 const a: MyObject = { property: "hello", another: 2 }
 ```

-- Excess property 'another' was provided, but is not a property of MyObject
+- 'another' is not a property of MyObject

 #### Excess property at argument